 What Is intimate partner violence?
-Intimate partner violence is a patter of coercive and controlling behavior.
-It is a pervasive, life-threatening crime that can affect anyone regardless of age, gender, economic status, race, ethnicity, religion, sexual orientation or education.
+Intimate partner violence is a pattern of coercive and controlling behavior.
+It is a pervasive, life-threatening crime that can affect anyone regardless of age, gender, economic status, race, ethnicity, religion, sexual orientation, or education.

 What Is LGBT?

-LGBT… is a acronym for Lesbian, Gay, Bisexual, Transgender.
+LGBT… is an acronym for Lesbian, Gay, Bisexual, Transgender

-Transgender: Transgender people are those whose psychological self-differs from the social expectations for the physical sex they were born with.
-To understand this, one must understand the difference between biological sex, and social gender.
+- Transgender: People whose psychological self differs from the social expectations for the physical sex they were born with.
+To understand this, one must understand the difference between biological sex and social gender.

 Title IX is a federal civil right that prohibits sex discrimination in education.

 The Clery Act is the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act.
-All public and private institutions of postsecondary education participating in federal student aid programs are subject to it.
-Crimes that are covered by the Clery Act are sexual assault, domestic violence, dating violence, stalking, hate crimes (whether actual or perceived, including, race, religion, gender, gender identity, sexual orientation, ethnicity, national origin and disability), murder, manslaughter, robberies, aggravated assault, burglary, motor vehicle thefts, and arson.
+All public and private institutions of post-secondary education participating in federal student aid programs are subject to it.
+Crimes that are covered by the Clery Act are sexual assault, domestic violence, dating violence, stalking, hate crimes (whether actual or perceived, including race, religion, gender, gender identity, sexual orientation, ethnicity, national origin, and disability), murder, manslaughter, robbery, aggravated assault, burglary, motor vehicle theft, and arson.